Abhimanyu8/IOCL/README.md

 Any contributions including but not limited to material used during communication will be owned by Indian Oil Cooperation Limited(IOCL).
-By contributing towards this work, you agree that you have proper rights to do the same especially towards transferring ownership of material to GUIST.
+By contributing towards this work, you agree that you have proper rights to do the same especially towards transferring ownership of material to IOCL.

 ### Code of Conduct